Dual Antiplatelet Therapy For Shock Patients With Acute Myocardial Infarction (DAPT-SHOCK-AMI)

 Monitoring.
 External monitor Clinical Research Associate (CRA)

-Definitions.
-Death is defined as death from all causes.
-Death from cardiovascular causes is defined as death with evidence of a cardiovascular cause or any death without clear evidence of a non-cardiovascular cause.
-All deaths are considered as cardiac unless a clear non-cardiac cause can be determined.
-Any unexpected death (for example, even in patients with a co-existing, potentially fatal non-cardiac disease - cancer, infection) is classified as a death from cardiovascular causes.
+Death from cardiovascular causes is defined as a death with evidence of a cardiovascular cause or any death without clear evidence of a non-cardiovascular cause.
+All deaths are considered cardiac unless a clear non-cardiac cause can be identified.
+Any unexpected death (for example, in patients with a co-existing, potentially fatal non-cardiac disease such as cancer or infection) is classified as a death from cardiovascular causes.

 Definitive stent thrombosis is defined according to the Academic Research Consortium criteria.